VirtualCareFinder

 Who Should Choose Each Provider?

-Talkspace is the right choice if you have health insurance that covers mental health benefits.
+Talkspace is the right choice if you have health insurance that covers mental health benefits and want the more established in-network option.
 In-network sessions can cost as little as a standard copay, making ongoing weekly therapy dramatically more affordable over time.

-BetterHelp is better if you are paying out of pocket and want to maximize access between sessions.
+BetterHelp is better if you want to maximize access between sessions.
 The unlimited messaging feature means you can reach your therapist any day of the week, which some patients find invaluable for ongoing support.
+As of 2026 BetterHelp accepts select in-network plans — confirm coverage in your state during signup — and its cash-pay rate is competitive if you are not covered.

 Frequently Asked Questions